salubaba10/FED-Student-Exercises/README.md

 ## OK, What do? 🤓

-You should **FORK** this repo to your GitHub account **THEN** clone the repo to your computer, you can then complete the exercises, commit the changes and push your changes to your GitHub.
+You should **FORK** this repo to your GitHub account **THEN** clone the repo to your computer with the SSH link, you can then complete the exercises, commit the changes and push your changes to your GitHub.

-When you have forked and cloned the repo delete all the text from lines 19 and up then change the info below to match your own.
+When you have forked and cloned the repo delete all the text from lines 22 and up then change the info below to match your own.

+Also delete the .github folder as it's not needed.

 ## My `git` doesn't work! 😭